Tora! Tora! Tora!: Critical response

-Despite the initial negative reviews, the film was critically acclaimed for its vivid action scenes, and found favor with aviation aficionados.
-However, even the team of Jack Hardwick and Ed Schnepf who have been involved in research on aviation films, had relegated Tora!
+Despite the initial negative reviews, the film was critically acclaimed for its vivid action scenes and found favor with aviation aficionados.
+However, even the team of Jack Hardwick and Ed Schnepf, who had been involved in research on aviation films, relegated Tora!
 Tora!
-Tora! to the "also-ran" status, due to its slow-moving plotline.
-On Rotten Tomatoes, the film holds a 55% rating based on 29 reviews.
-The site's consensus states: "Tora!
-Tora!
-Tora! is scrupulously accurate and lays out of the tragedy of Pearl Harbor with intricate detail, but the film's clinical approach to the sound and fury signifies little feeling."
-On Metacritic it has a score of 46% based on reviews from 8 critics, indicating "mixed or average reviews".
-In 1994, a survey at the USS Arizona Memorial in Honolulu determined that for Americans the film was the most common source of popular knowledge about the Pearl Harbor attack.
+Tora! to the "also-ran" status due to its slow-moving plotline.

 Several later films and TV series relating to World War II in the Pacific have used footage from Tora!
 Tora!
 Tora!.
 These productions include the films Midway (1976; in the Tora!
 Tora!
 Tora!
-DVD commentary, Fleischer is angry that Universal used the footage), All This and World War II (film 1976), Pearl (TV mini-series 1978), From Here to Eternity (TV mini-series 1979), The Final Countdown (1980), and Australia (2008) as well as the Magnum, P. I. television series episode titled "Lest We Forget" (first airdate February 12, 1981).
+DVD commentary, Fleischer expressed anger that Universal used the footage), All This and World War II (film 1976), Pearl (TV mini-series 1978), From Here to Eternity (TV mini-series 1979), The Final Countdown (1980), and Australia (2008) as well as the Magnum, P. I. television series episode titled "Lest We Forget" (first airdate February 12, 1981).

+In 1994, a survey at the USS Arizona Memorial in Honolulu determined that for Americans the film was the most common source of popular knowledge about the Pearl Harbor attack.

+Clark Collis of Empire gave the film three out of five stars, writing that the film "is high on historical veracity but low on drama".
+In 2016, Cinema Retro released a special issue dedicated to Tora!
+Tora!
+Tora! which detailed the Blu-ray release of the film.
+Stating that the film "has only grown in stature over the decades", it praises the attack sequences, calling them "quite spectacular", and commends the portrayal of the Japanese as "anything but ethnic stereotypes, which adds immensely to the impact of their side of the story".
+It also praises the "innovative, pulse-pounding" soundtrack.
+Reviewers called the film as being "meticulous" in its approach to dissecting the situation leading up to the attack.
+A reviewer called Tora!
+Tora!
+Tora! a fine documentary-style film about the Japanese attack on Pearl Harbor.
+The usage of both American and Japanese filmmakers provides an unbiased film and unique viewing experience, and is uncommon in the genre.
+A 2018 article described the film as doing "a most memorable job in portraying the whole Pearl Harbor experience".

+In 2025, The Hollywood Reporter listed Tora!
+Tora!
+Tora! as having the best stunts of 1970.